marxo/php-zlo/README.md

 <?= $libzlo->zlo("Why Friday?"); ?>
 ```

-You can pass a number as a parameter and get the adequate non-singular form as a translation.
+You can pass a number as a parameter and get the adequate non-singular form of the phrase for that number as a translation.
 This makes sense for non-English speakers, Arabic in particular.

 ```php
 <?= $libzlo->zlo("pencil",13); ?>